slarmoo/.github/profile/javascript/startUpJavascript/startUpJavascript.md

    1. Have JavaScript that mocks your database data and injects it into the DOM.
    1. Use the `localstorage` API to keep data between pages and browser sessions.
    1. Have JavaScript that mocks out the realtime data you expect to get from the server using WebSocket and inject it into the DOM.
-1. Make sure all authors of the code are attributed in the application and that there is a link to your GitHub repository.
+1. Make sure your name is displayed in the application and that there is a link to your GitHub repository.
 1. Periodically commit and push your code to GitHub.
 1. Periodically update your startup repository's notes.md file to reflect what you have learned and want to remember.
 1. Push your final version of your project to GitHub.